cimug-org/CIMTool/dev-docs/Includes/CIMToolFeature/CIMToolFeature-README.md

 When active, an Eclipse PDE feature serves two purposes:

-1. **Packaging** — groups a set of plugins into a single installable unit for deployment via an Eclipse p2 update site
+1. **Packaging**: groups a set of plugins into a single installable unit for deployment via an Eclipse p2 update site
-2. **Dependency declaration** — declares the minimum plugin versions required for the feature to function correctly
+2. **Dependency declaration**: declares the minimum plugin versions required for the feature to function correctly

 CIMToolFeature (`au.com.langdale.cimtoole.feature`) groups the full set of in-repository CIMTool plugins plus the license and release note text files that